 The Pros: Turmeric works, it’s inexpensive, it isn’t painful and you can use it to treat dog skin cancer at home.

-Recipe For Healing Salve For Dogs
+Recipe For Healing Salve For Dog Skin Cancer

-- 1 part organic turmeric powder
+- Organic turmeric powder

-- 1 part raw coconut oil (cold pressed)
+- Raw coconut oil (cold pressed)

-- 1 part organic lecithin powder
+- Organic lecithin powder

 Mix the ingredients together to form a paste and store in a glass jar.
 Keep it refrigerated.